seyeon040768/seyeon040768/README.md

 ## 📜 Info 📜

 Hello!
-I am Lee Seyeon, an undergraduate majoring in artificial intelligence and computer science.
-I am interested in artificial intelligence, graphics, and developing games.
-My goal is to create a more lively, realistic game by incorporating artificial intelligence into game development.
+I am Lee Seyeon, an undergraduate majoring in artificial intelligence and mechanics.
+I am interested in artificial intelligence, graphics, and robotics.

 </center>